jonathancraddock/paved-with-adverbs/README.md

 Should I *even* include "even", which can function as an adjective or an adverb, or a verb?

+## Working Source Dictionary v1 (28th Feb 2021)

+I don't know if I can make this work, or not, but it's becoming clear the adverb lists I've found so far are a bit rubbish!
+It needs a different approach and I'm now working with the OPTED v0.03.
+My first attempt to manipulate its CSV files led to some inconsistencies and, because this is a one-off task, I merged them into a single Libre Office Calc speadsheet and filtered the resulting list.

+> Link to OPTED v0.03, the Online Plain Text English Dictionary: http://www.mso.anu.edu.au/%7Eralph/OPTED/

+The usage conditions of this dictionary are that its content must remain in the public domain and in plain format.
+I've attached the entire working dictionary file - hope it might be useful to someone!

+I now have a list of **3791** adverbs, of which **2757** end in -LY.

 ## What's next?

 - [ ] I would prefer adverbs to be highlighted using a different colour, to distinguish them from actual spelling errors.
 There does not appear to be any way to do that with a custom dictionary, perhaps a macro is required, but either way, that's a work in progress.